-Private Company - Definition
+Private Company - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 - Professionalism & Career Development

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 Table of ContentsWhat is a Private Company?What are the Characteristics of a Private Company?Types of Private Companies Reasons for Remaining Private Key differences between Public Company and Private Company Academic Research on Private Company

 A private company is a privately-owned business whose stocks are not traded on the public exchange and are not issued through an initial public offering.
 The shares of a private company are offered, owned and traded privately or over the counter.
 As the stocks of a private company are not listed on a public exchange, these companies do not need to comply with the filing requirements of the Securities and Exchange Commission (SEC).
 These businesses are usually less liquid, and It is often more difficult to estimate the valuation of such companies.
 A private company may also refer to the companies which are not owned and controlled by the government.
 However, in most of the native English-speaking countries including the United States and the United Kingdom the former meaning is much more prevalent in the current economic situation.